Farthest Frontier 1.0 Review: A Deep and Beautiful City Builder That Tests Your Survival Skills

 Farthest Frontier FAQ

-Q: What is Farthest Frontier about?
+Q: What is Farthest Frontier?

-Q: Is Farthest Frontier 1.0 out now?
+Q: Has Farthest Frontier 1.0 been released yet?

-Q: How does farming and crop rotation work?
+Q How does farming and crop rotation work?

-Q: Can you play without combat?
+Q: Is it playable without combat?

-Q: What are the system requirements?
+Q: What system requirements are needed?

-A: You’ll need at least an Intel i5-3470 and GTX 780 (3 GB), but it runs best on i5-4690 / GTX 980 (4 GB) with 16 GB RAM.
+A: You’re looking at a minimum of an Intel i5-3470 and GTX 780 (3 GB), but the game runs best with an i5-4690 / GTX 980 (4 GB) with 16 GB RAM.

 Summary